 A Policy Year runs from noon GMT on 20 February in any year to immediately prior to noon GMT on the 20 February in the following year.1 Each Policy Year is treated as a separate year of account, with the income for that year being applied to the claims, costs, expenses and other outgoings of that year.
 Policy Years remain open until the Association is satisfied that it has an accurate assessment of the level of claims etc., which are likely to be made against the Association for events arising in that Policy Year and that it has sufficient funds to meet such claims.
 A cornerstone of mutuality is that the Members entered for any given Policy Year are liable to pay their share of the claims, costs, expenses and outgoings of that year.
-Therefore, unless the Member’s entries have been terminated or have ceased and the Member has paid Release Calls pursuant to Rule 15, he remains liable for Last Instalments and Supplementary Calls in respect of a Policy Year in which he was insured until that year is closed.
+Therefore, unless the Member’s entries have been terminated or have ceased and the Member has paid Release Calls pursuant to Rule 15, he remains liable for Supplementary Calls in respect of a Policy Year in which he was insured until that year is closed.

 (B) …such time as it deems expedient… (Rule 16.1)